 - The establishment, amendment, or update of a special district's sphere of influence serves to promote urban development with limited exceptions. - A special district's sphere of influence should reflect existing and planned service capacities based on information collected by, or submitted to, the Commission. - A special district's sphere of influence shall generally be used to guide annexations within a five-year planning period. - Land designated agricultural or open-space by the applicable city or County general plan shall not be approved for inclusion within any special district's sphere of influence for purposes of urban development through the extension of essential public services.
 The Commission may consider exceptions to this policy based on evidence provided by the affected special district demonstrating all of the following: - The expansion is necessary in order to provide potable water or sewer to the territory to respond to a documented public health or safety threat. - The affected special district can provide adequate potable water or sewer service to the affected territory without extending any mainline more than 1,000 feet. - The expansion will not promote the premature conversion of agricultural or open-space land to urban use.
 IV.
-ANALYSIS Staff has identified seven total study areas; six areas warranting consideration for potential inclusion within NSD's sphere of influence and one area warranting consideration for potential removal from the District's sphere.
+ANALYSIS Staff has identified seven total study areas; six areas warranting consideration for potential inclusion within NSD's sphere of influence and one additional area warranting consideration for potential removal from the District's sphere.
 These seven total study areas are summarized in terms of their size and land use designations in the following table and depicted in the map on the following page.

-(Source: Napa LAFCO) Study Area Parcels Acres General Plan Designation Zoning Standard Boca Property 1 55.3 Study Area Industrial Browns Valley 14 226.0 Browns Valley Planning Area (City of Napa) 88% Agricultural Resource 5% Park/Open Space 7% Single Family Residential Coombsville Road 307 566.4 97% Rural Residential 3% Agriculture, Watershed, and Open Space Residential Country Cuttings Wharf 16 34.1 Agricultural Resource Residential Single: Airport Compatibility Dry Creek Road 1 2.9 Agriculture, Watershed, and Open Space Agricultural Watershed 80% Rural Residential 85% Residential Country 13% Residential Single 1% Commercial Limited Monticello Road 1,192 1,340.9 20% Agricultural Resource 1% Planned Development Solano Avenue 1 3.5 Agricultural Resource Commercial Limited NSD SOI Study Areas: Land Use Planning Characteristics
+(Source: Napa LAFCO) Study Area Parcels Acres General Plan Designation Zoning Standard Boca Property 1 55.3 Study Area Industrial 88% Agricultural Resource Browns Valley Planning Area 5% Park/Open Space Browns Valley 14 226.0 (City of Napa) 7% Single Family Residential 97% Rural Residential Coombsville Road 307 566.4 3% Agriculture, Watershed, and Open Space Residential Country Residential Single: Airport Cuttings Wharf 16 34.1 Agricultural Resource Compatibility Dry Creek Road 1 2.9 Agriculture, Watershed, and Open Space Agricultural Watershed 85% Residential Country 13% Residential Single 80% Rural Residential 1% Commercial Limited Monticello Road 1,192 1,340.9 20% Agricultural Resource 1% Planned Development Solano Avenue 1 3.5 Agricultural Resource Commercial Limited NSD SOI Study Areas: Land Use Planning Characteristics (Source: Napa LAFCO)

 Boca Property The Boca Property Study Area is located outside NSD's existing sphere of influence on unincorporated land approximately two miles southeast of Downtown Napa.
-The area comprises one entire 55.3 acre parcel located on the east side of Soscol Avenue (Napa-Vallejo Highway/State Route 221) immediately south of Napa State Hospital.
+The area comprises one entire 55.3 acre parcel located on the east side of Napa-Vallejo Highway/State Route 221 immediately south of Napa State Hospital.
 The parcel to the immediate west of the Boca Property Study Area was recently added to NSD's sphere of influence as part of an individual sphere amendment request from the County of Napa for purposes of supporting financing endeavors involving the County Jail project.
-Boca Property was not adequately reviewed and analyzed in the environmental impact report prepared for the County Jail project, but shares similar land use characteristics.
+The Boca Property was not adequately reviewed and analyzed in the environmental impact report prepared for the County Jail project, but shares similar land use characteristics.
 The Boca Property Study Area is depicted in the following map.